MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 determined by its underlying type.
 The set of values that an enum type can take on is not limited by its declared enum members.

-The following example declares an enum type named **Alignment**, with an underlying type of **Int32**.
+The following example defines an enum type named **Alignment**, with an underlying type of **Int32**.

 ```idl